ATIS - North American Organizational Partner: 3GPP

 These technologies are constantly evolving through - what have become known as - Generations of commercial cellular / mobile systems.
 3GPP was originally the standards partnership evolving GSM systems towards the 3rd Generation.
 However, since the completion of the first LTE and the Evolved Packet Core specifications, 3GPP has become the focal point for mobile systems beyond 3G.
 From 3GPP Release 10 onwards - 3GPP is compliant with the latest ITU-R requirements for IMT-Advanced ’Systems beyond 3G’.
 The standard now allows for operation at peak speeds of 100 Mbit/s for high mobility and 1 Gbit/s for low mobility communication.

-ATIS is a founding organizational partner of 3GPP.
+ATIS is the North American founding organizational partner of 3GPP.
 Current partners are ARIB, ATIS, CCSA, ETSI, TTA and TTC.

 The original scope of 3GPP was to produce globally applicable Technical Specifications and Technical Reports for a 3rd Generation Mobile System based on evolved GSM core networks and the radio access technologies that they support (i.e., Universal Terrestrial Radio Access (UTRA) both Frequency Division Duplex (FDD) and Time Division Duplex (TDD) modes).